vackosar/vackosar.github.io/_drafts/2023-06-08-Prompting-Techniques-Sqeeze-the-Best-Out-of-Your-LLM.md

 ---
-title: Prompt Engineering for Large Language Models
+title: "Prompting Techniques: Squeeze the Best Out of Your LLM"
-description: Instantly instruct your GPT to generate the best tokens on the first shot.
+description: From the simplest to the most advanced, instruct your GPT for the best generation.
 categories: ml
 date: 2023-06-08
 last_modified_at: 2023-06-08